Drug Interactions: What You Need to Know

 Types of Drug Interactions

-There are three basic types of drug interactions:
+There are 3 basic types of drug interactions:

-These occur when one drug interferes with another drug, affecting how one or both act in the body.
+These occur when one drug interferes with another drug, affecting how one or both act in or are eliminated from the body.
 These interactions can occur between prescription drugs, over-the-counter drugs, and even herbal or other dietary supplements, including vitamins.
 For example, vitamin E and aspirin both act to thin the blood.
 Taking these together could cause excessive bleeding.
-And combining antidepressants with the pain medicationtramadol could cause seizures.
+And combining antidepressants with the pain medication tramadol could cause seizures.

 These occur when a prescription or over-the-counter medication interacts with a disease or condition.
 For example, decongestants, such as those found in many over-the-counter cold remedies, can cause an increase in blood pressure, which could be dangerous for people who already have high blood pressure.